-Sycamore Rouge’s rendition of Langston Hughes’ Simply Heavenly is a delightful ensemble piece, no rx set in 1950s Harlem.
+Sycamore Rouge’s rendition of Langston Hughes’ Simply Heavenly is a delightful ensemble piece, set in 1950s Harlem.
 Hughes’ beloved character Jesse B. Semple is the star.
-Although the focus of the play is “womens and mens, purchase ” the discreet racial critiques and subtle social commentaries are as striking today as they would have been when the play opened.
+Although the focus of the play is “womens and mens,” the discreet racial critiques and subtle social commentaries are as striking today as they would have been when the play opened.

 Semple’s courtship is more problematic.
 Because L. Roi Boyd does not distinguish between the inflated naiveté of Semple’s political observations and the ingenuity of his courtship, Semple comes across as insincere, and the steadfast devotion of his girlfriend Joyce (Shola Walker) to the still-married, under-employed player—albeit well-portrayed–seems clueless at best, obtuse at worst.
 Semple has to choose from what seem to be opposites, but both Joyce and her antithesis, the daring floozy Zarita (Valerie Davis), want a home and husband.
 Both chase Semple; both help him financially.